 My signature confirms that I will share the common areas of my assigned residential space with the student partner and the approved Assistance or Service Animal.
 If I have any concerns regarding the care and control of the approved Assistance or Service Animal, I will discuss my concerns with the animal's student partner.
-If the student partner and I cannot come to a satisfactory resolution, I will then bring the matter to Residence Life and Disability Services staff.
+If the student partner and I cannot come to a satisfactory resolution, I will then bring the matter to the Housing department and OAERC staff.